dtempx/miniml/documentation/alternatives.md

 A useful way to categorize these tools is by **what you hand the semantic layer** and **what comes back**:

-### Headless semantic layers — *you pass metadata, you get SQL/data*
+### Headless semantic layers — *metadata in,  generated SQL out*

-A headless semantic layer is "headless" because it has no UI of its own.
-Your application (or a BI tool, notebook, or AI agent) passes a **structured request built from the model's metadata** — "give me these dimensions and these measures, filtered this way" — and the layer deterministically compiles that request into SQL and returns the query (or the results).
-The model metadata is the contract; the output is reproducible and auditable.
+A headless semantic layer is "headless" because it has no embedded AI/LLM intelligence of its own.
+Instead, it **exposes the model's metadata** to an external agent which is responsible for arranging that metadata into a **structured request** — "give me these dimensions and these measures, filtered this way" — and submits it back to the layer, which then deterministically compiles the specified metadata into SQL and returns the query (or the results).
+The metadata is the contract; the caller does the choosing, and the output is reproducible and auditable.

 - **MiniML** is headless: you select dimensions/measures (the metadata) and it returns SQL.
 Nothing more, nothing less.
 - **dbt Semantic Layer (MetricFlow)** is headless: applications query defined metrics/dimensions through its API.